zaber04/ip-address-manager/RUN_DOCKER.md

    Please test in postman after importing the json file.

 6. After testing & verifying the API responses, let's visit frontend.
 Visit <http://localhost:4200> for our angular front end.
 I haven't been doing much front end work recently and mostly out of touch with recent best practices for angular.
 Created a simple ui with help from chat gpt.
 So, the quality is nothing to be happy about.

+> You might need to wait like a minute to use the angular ui after docker builds.